 What Is a Board Foot?

 A board foot is a unit of lumber volume equal to a piece measuring 1 inch thick × 12 inches wide × 12 inches long — or any combination that equals the same volume.
 It's the standard unit used by lumber yards, sawmills, and hardwood dealers across North America.
+Use this free tool to calculate board feet for any board size before you order.

 Board Foot Formula